waikato-llm/llm-dataset-converter/plugins/change-case.md

   -h, --help            show this help message and exit -l {DEBUG,INFO,WARN,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        The logging level to use (default: WARN) -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The logging level to use (default: WARN) -c {unchanged,lower,upper,title}, --case {unchanged,lower,upper,title}
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -c {unchanged,lower,upper,title}, --case {unchanged,lower,upper,title}
                         How to change the case of the text (default: lower) -L {any,instruction,input,output,content}, --location {any,instruction,input,output,content}